lukilou/dotfiles-umutsedvi/README.md

 ## About

 This repository contains all the configuration files and scripts that I've been using on my device.
-I use <a href="https://getfedora.org/en/server/download/">Fedora 36 Server Edition</a>.
+I use <a href="https://getfedora.org/en/server/download/">Fedora 37 Server Edition</a>.
 These are the base dotfiles that I start with when I set up a new environment.

-I'm using Fedora 36 on my personal computer.
-I use a fork of
-<a href="https://github.com/i3/i3">i3 Window Manager</a> called <a href="https://github.com/Airblader/i3">i3-gaps</a>.
+I'm using Fedora 37 on my personal computer.
+I use the <a href="https://github.com/i3/i3">i3 Window Manager</a>.

 <details open="open">
   <summary>Table of Contents</summary>
   <ol>
-  <li><a href="applets/">Applets</a></li>
+  <li><a href="rofi-applets/">Applets</a></li>
   <li><a href="bin/">Scripts</a></li>
   <li><a href="nvim/">Neovim</a></li>
   <li><a href="polybar/">Polybar Configurations</a></li>